Floquet chiral hinge modes and their interplay with Weyl physics in a three-dimensional lattice: Chiral hinge modes for open boundary conditions

 \subsection{Beyond fine-tuned driving}

-Although the above discussion is based on ballistic trajectories at the fine-tuned driving parameter $ \phi=\pi/2 $, we expect the chirality of the hinge modes to be robust also against perturabtions and tuning away from $\phi=\pi/2$.
-This applies especially the hinge states with larger chiral velocities, which are situated closer to the hinge than those with smaller chiral velocities, and are spatially well separated from counter-propagating modes at the opposite hinge.
+Although the above analysis is based on ballistic trajectories at the fine-tuned driving parameter $ \phi=\pi/2 $, we expect the chirality of the hinge modes to be robust also against perturbations and tuning away from $\phi=\pi/2$.
+This applies especially to the hinge states with larger chiral velocities, which are situated closer to the hinge and thus are spatially well separated from counter-propagating modes at the opposite hinge.
 The chiral hinge modes persist for a rather wide range of $ \phi $ beyond $ \phi=\pi/2 $.
 This can be observed from the example of $ \phi=\pi/3 $ ($ 33.3\% $ detuning, half-way across the Weyl phase transition) displayed in Fig.~\ref{fig:spectrum} column (2) around $ k_z=\pi/2$ and $E=0 $.
-We can see that the hinge modes at smaller distances $M$ from the hinge still preserve their chirality.
-In turn, hinge modes with larger $M$ that are closer to the sample center, are gradually mixed with modes of opposite chirality and become bulk modes when $ \phi $ deviates away from $ \phi=\pi/2$.
+We can see that the hinge modes at smaller distances $M$ from the hinge still preserve their chirality along the hinge, as expected previously.
+In turn, hinge modes with larger $M$ that are closer to the sample center, are gradually mixed with modes of opposite chirality and lose chiral nature together with localization in the $ xy $-plane when $ \phi $ deviates away from $ \phi=\pi/2$.

-We have also considered the exemplary eigenstates for a cube geometry with full open boundary conditions along all Cartesian axes $x$, $y$ and $z$ presented in column (3) of Fig.~\ref{fig:spectrum} showing that for $ \phi =\pi/2$ and $ \phi=\pi/3$ the chiral modes at different hinges are joined to form a closed loop respecting inversion symmetry of the system [see also Fig.~\ref{fig:dyn} (a)].
+We have also considered the exemplary eigenstates for a cube geometry with full open boundary conditions along all Cartesian axes $x$, $y$ and $z$ presented in column (3) of Fig.~\ref{fig:spectrum} showing that for $ \phi =\pi/2$ and $ \phi=\pi/3$ the chiral modes at certain hinges are joined to form a closed loop respecting inversion symmetry of the system [see also Fig.~\ref{fig:dyn} (a)].
 The six hinges not participating in this closed loop do not carry hinge modes, since their two boundary planes are not connected along the diagonal direction $\bm{d}$.
-Meanwhile, non-hinge modes, representing the bulk dynamics all center along the cubic diagonal [column (3) of Fig.~\ref{fig:spectrum}].
+Meanwhile, non-hinge modes representing the bulk dynamics all center along the cubic diagonal [column (3) of Fig.~\ref{fig:spectrum}].